jpc22/jpc22.github.io/_pages/splash-page.md

   - image_path: /assets/images/Refixture-Flowchart.png
     alt: "Flowchart"
     title: "How it works"
-    excerpt: 'Users follow Refixture's workflow to define, arrange, and generate rooms of their own.
+    excerpt: 'Users follow the workflow to define, arrange, and generate rooms of their own.
 Users create a close approximation of their rooms using the preset furniture designs included.
 The result may not look the same, but by applying measurements they can be scaled to match their real counterparts in size.
 Refixture works intuitively, but also provides documentation on all features.'
     url: "/documentation/"
     btn_label: "Documentation"
     btn_class: "btn--primary"